LeToNode/Play2.0-CN-doc/scalaGuide/ScalaTemplates.md

                     Scala Code
 ```

-You can also use curly brackets, like in plain Scala code, to write a multi-statements block:
+You can also use curly brackets, as in plain Scala code, to write a multi-statements block:

 ```
 Hello @{val name = customer.firstName + customer.lastName; name}!